 2 – Eat & Drink Inside.

 Another way to enjoy London during wintertime is to make sure you plan your meals and drinks inside too!
-There’s nothing worse than being outside in freezing temperatures trying to eat and drink.
+The seasons in London offer different places to go for a meal and drink, there’s nothing worse than being outside in freezing temperatures trying to eat and drink!

 There are also plenty of food markets in London.
 Some will be London winter markets that are set up purely for winter and Christmas specifically like Covent Garden, Leicester Square and the Southbank Christmas market.
 Other markets will be open all year round.